-Where to see Wild Boars
+Where to see Wild Boars in Singapore

 The wild boar is a native animal of Singapore and can weigh up to an astonishing 100kg.
 Wild boars are omnivorous, feeding mainly on seeds, tubers and plants.

-Where: Wild boar sightings have been made in Tampines and Punggol.
+Where to see wild boars in Singapore: Wild boar sightings have been made in Tampines and Punggol.

 Easy-to-Spot Rating: Difficult.
 Most of the wild boar have been removed so as to not endanger the public.

 There are three types of monitor lizards in Singapore, the most common of which is the Malayan water monitor that can grow up to 3m long.
 Monitor lizards are carnivorous, eating insects, crabs, snakes and fish as well as carrion.

 Where to see monitor lizards in Singapore: Monitor lizards are relatively shy but due to the sheer multitude of them you are likely to see one in any of the large green spaces, from the Botanic Gardens to Sungei Buloh Wetland Reserve (we counted 12 when we last went!) to your back garden if you have one!

 Easy to Spot Rating: Easy Peasy